 👙 Best for: Actual swimming, sunset selfies, old-man backstrokes

 Anemomylos isn’t fancy.
 There are no beach clubs.
 No overpriced mojitos in pineapples.
-Just clean, clear water, smooth rocks, and the occasional yiayia doing water aerobics.
+Just clean, clear water, sometimes-rough rocks, and the occasional yiayia sunbathing.

-Why we love it: It’s walking distance from Garitsa Bay (a.k.a. frappe central), and it’s the kind of place where you’ll bump into your cousin, your neighbour, and that guy who sold you honey last week.
+Why I love it: It’s walking distance from Garitsa Bay, and it’s the kind of place where you’ll bump into your cousin or your neighbour.
+It is also were I would bring my dog for a walk.

 Fun fact: This is where Prince Philip was born.
 Coincidence?
 Or was he just really good at choosing real estate?

-4. Vidos Island – The Beach with Bonus Rabbits
+Bonus option: Vidos Island – The Beach with Rabbits

 📍 A 10-minute boat ride from the old port